 Now using clean hands I mix it all together thoroughly.
 Then I divide the meat mixture into two glass pans and I’m ready to cook ’em up!

 If you’re using a conventional oven, just bake your meatloaves at 350 degrees for about an hour.
 You’re looking to get the meat to 160 degrees to make sure it’s cooked through.

 Solar Oven Cooking

-For me, I’ll be loading these loaf pans into my *Solar Oven.
+Although the recipe below is for traditional oven cooking, I’ll be loading these loaf pans into my *Solar Oven.
 Because of the moist heat and the power of the sun, it’s nigh impossible to actually burn the meatloaves in the solar oven.
 So the time spent inside the solar oven isn’t as important as the temperature attained at the meat in the center of the loaf pans.